UT Arlington Calculus Bowl

 Who Attends: Everyone is welcome to attend and cheer on the teams.
 Show your support!
 Feel free to be creative and have fun showing your Team Spirit by wearing unique outfits.
 Top two teams who we find to be the most creative will get an award!

 Who Participates: Students in high school calculus classes are welcome.
 Teams must consist of at least three, but no more than five, players.
 One player must be designated as the Team Captain.
 The instructor/sponsor should register online by going to the UTA Calculus Bowl Registration Form.
-Please submit the online registration form no later than Friday, February 15th, 2019.
 There is no registration fee.
-Addtional instructions about the event will be emailed to the instructor/sponsor after registration has been confirmed. **Registration is closed for 2019**
+Additional instructions about the event will be emailed to the instructor/sponsor after registration has been confirmed. **Registration is currently closed**

 Rules and Game Play Info: